The Best Metro Hikes In And Around Rotterdam

 Hiking in the Rijnmond area, is that a good idea?
 The answer, of course, is yes, if you pick a good route.
 You do not necessarily have to travel to Drenthe, Limburg or the Veluwe, let alone to Iceland, Scotland or Madeira.
 People from those hiking paradises would be impressed by what the Rotterdam region has to offer in terms of landscape and urban beauty.

-By analogy with the famous NS walks here are a number of routes with as a starting and ending point a metro station or tram stop of the RET.
-The collection currently consists of twelve walks, between 10 and 25 kilometers.
+By analogy with the famous NS walks, here are a number of routes with as a starting and ending point a metro station or tram stop of the RET.
+The collection currently consists of thirteen walks, between 10 and 25 kilometers.
 They use hiking trails and footpaths as much as possible.
 But in this densely populated area it is inevitable that there’s a cycle path here and there.

 The routes can be seen on the map below; zooming, panning and clicking is possibe.
-The cups of coffee on the menu represent recommended cafes and restaurants; Of course, consumption does not have to be limited to coffee, but that is a matter of taste.
+The cups of coffee on the menu represent recommended cafes and restaurants.
+Of course, consumption does not have to be limited to coffee, but that is a matter of taste.

 (text continues below the map)